Improving our Mobility with a Monorail System

 Written by Mr. Angelo Xuereb, Chairman AX Group

 I am very pleased that the President of Malta is strongly supporting the idea to introduce a Monorail system to eliminate traffic congestion and ever-increasing emissions in Malta.

 I have been promoting the concept of introducing a Monorail system since 1991.
 At the time, I already considered the traffic problem acute.
 Now, 30 years later, the problem is becoming more and more severe.
 Admittedly, significant strides are continuously being made to improve our road network.
 However, if vehicles continue to increase, we will have no other option but to create more flyovers, traffic junctions, and widening of roads, all to the detriment of our environment and our health.

 While I welcome the Government’s call for a study into the introduction of a Monorail, Metro system, it has been dragging on for far too long.

-Government would greatly benefit by opening up the discussion to public consultation.
-I am not against a plan being drawn up by foreign experts, but from my experience, local experts and stakeholders are privier to the particularities of the problems we face.
+The government would greatly benefit by opening up the discussion to public consultation.
+I am not against a plan being drawn up by foreign experts, but from my experience, local experts and stakeholders are pricier to the particularities of the problems we face.

 Recently, my friend engineer Konrad Xuereb has also been promoting the idea of introducing a Metro system.
 The least that the Government or its’ consultants can do, is approach us, listen to our views and concerns, then continue with their in-depth studies.
 These studies will reveal if it is better to opt for a Monorail or Metro system.
 Most importantly is that we implement a modern, mass transportation system to improve our mobility across the country.